acemod/ACE3/documentation/feature/backpacks.md

 ## 1. Overview

 ### 1.1 Zipping sounds
-When someone open your backpack you hear a zipping sound, this help figuring who steals your bananas.
+A zipper sound rings out, if someone tries to open your backpack.
+This helps to prevent banana theft.

 ## 2. Dependencies